ciscoheat/buddy/README.md

 }
 ```

-You can set `timeoutMs` to 0 to disable the timeout check. **Note:** Timeouts and asynchronous behavior aren't supported when targeting PHP.
+You can set `timeoutMs` to 0 to disable the timeout check. **Note:** When using `function(done)`, on some targets the timeout check will run in a separate thread.
+Also, timeouts and asynchronous behavior aren't supported when targeting PHP.

 ## Before/After